ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_configure_sap_hana_cluster/guide.en-gb.md

 We recommend creating a dedicated user with limited permissions to interact with vSphere.

-This dedicated user needs only the "Read only" right to the datacenter where are hosted SAP HANA virtual machines.
+This dedicated user needs only the "Read only" right to the datacenter on which the SAP HANA virtual machines are hosted.
 To know how to create this dedicated user, please refer to [our guide on changing user rights](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/change_users_rights).

 ### SUSE packages